Deploying Nextjs on Your Own VPS using Dokku

 • Setting up Redis for caching

-• Implementing server monitoring and logging solutions
+• Implementing more advanced server monitoring and alerting

-• Optimizing your Next.js application for performance
+• Optimizing your Next.js build and runtime performance

 Happy coding and deploying!